 - The return statement returns with a value from a function. return without an expression argument returns None.
-Falling off the end of a function also returns None. - The statement result.append(a) calls a method of the list object result.
+Falling off the end of a function also returns None. - The statement result.append(b) calls a method of the list object result.
 A method is a function that 'belongs' to an object and is named obj.methodname, where obj is some object (this may be an expression), and methodname is the name of a method that is defined by the object's type.
 Different types define different methods.
 Methods of different types may have the same name without causing ambiguity.
-(It is possible to define your own object types and methods, using classes, see Classes) The method append() shown in the example is defined for list objects; it adds a new element at the end of the list.
-In this example it is equivalent to result = result + [a], but more efficient.
+(It is possible to define your own object types and methods, using classes, as discussed later in this tutorial.)
+The method append() shown in the example is defined for list objects; it adds a new element at the end of the list.
+In this example it is equivalent to result = result + [b], but more efficient.